Sighted on a Somerset Otter Group surveyed stretch of the Somerset River Frome

 Hornet Moth Nb , Scarlet Tiger Moth, Grass Moth (poss.
-Agriphila straminella), Garden Tiger Moth; Large Yellow Underwing, Silver Y Moth.
+Agriphila straminella), Garden Tiger Moth; Large Yellow Underwing, Silver Y Moth, Dark Arches, Grey Dagger Moth Caterpillar, Nettletap Moth, Scarlet Tiger Moth, Veneer Grass Moth, Hummingbird Hawk Moth, Sulphur Pearl Moth, Mother of Pearl Moth

-Brown Argus, Common Blue, Small Blue, Meadow Brown, Marbled White, Orange Tip (m&f), Brimstone (m&f) Green Veined White, Small White, Large White, Small Heath, Comma, Peacock, Red Admiral, Small Tortoiseshell, Small Copper, Speckled Wood, Large Skipper, Small Skipper, Painted Lady Butterflies.
+Brown Argus, Common Blue, Small Blue, Meadow Brown, Marbled White, Orange Tip (m&f), Brimstone (m&f) Green Veined White, Small White, Large White, Small Heath, Comma, Peacock, Red Admiral, Small Tortoiseshell, Small Copper, Speckled Wood, Large Skipper, Small Skipper, Painted Lady, Gatekeeper butterflies.